jelera/jelera.github.io/_posts/2019/04/2019-04-21-Enumerable-in-Ruby-group_by_and_transform_values.md

    ["AC/DC", "Dirty Deeds Done Dirt Cheap"]]}
 ```

-One may notice that even though, we might have accomplished our objective,
+One may notice that even though we might have accomplished our objective,
 the `String` of the Artist is the key of the hash, but it's not exactly what
 was asked of us.
 Mmmm... well okay...
 Let's try again, what about this REPL
 command: